 But once a person develops Barrett’s esophagus, they must receive lifelong surveillance of the interior of their esophagus to catch any abnormal changes in time before they transform into a malignancy.

 About one to two percent of cases of Barrett’s turn into esophageal cancer — which has a poor prognosis.

 Chronic acid reflux that affects the throat is a risk factor for laryngeal cancer, though that risk is small as well.

 Acid reflux that affects the throat on a chronic basis is called LPR: laryngopharyngeal reflux disease.

-Symptoms include cough, a hoarse voice, a sensation of a lump in the throat, and an unpleasant taste in the mouth.
+Symptoms include cough, a hoarse voice, a sore or burning throat, a sensation of a lump in the throat and an unpleasant taste in the mouth.

 Not Always a Burning Sensation